Evavic44/Hashnode-blog/cl6aghep50e6sy6nvap1ielaj.md

 ### Frontend

 #### UI framework
-We used NextJS for the frontend because of its speed and great analytics.
+We used NextJS for the frontend because of its speed and SEO analytics.
 This is my first time working with NextJS and I have to say, I'm quite impressed with the framework ecosystem.
 One of the key reasons we used NextJS was to harness its SEO power and automatic routing system, which helped us tremendously to make Spekni fast and have a great SEO.

 Without the need of using a routing system like [react-router](https://react-router.com).
 Here's the folder structure of each of the pages on Spekni.
 Creating a file on this page automatically creates a route with the subdomain.
 Which is mind-blowing 🤯